trainnect-dev/v36.11-cc-ai-customer-service-agent/README.md

 # AI Customer Support Agent with Dual-Database RAG System

-This project implements an AI customer support agent using Claude 3 Haiku, enhanced with a robust dual-database RAG (Retrieval-Augmented Generation) system.
+This project implements an AI customer support agent using Claude 3.5 Sonnet and Claude 3.5 Haiku,, enhanced with a robust dual-database RAG (Retrieval-Augmented Generation) system.
 The RAG system uses Supabase (with pgvector) as the primary vector database and SQLite as a fallback, ensuring high availability and reliability.

 ## Features

-- 🤖 Claude 3 Haiku-powered conversational AI
+- 🤖 Claude 3.5 Sonnet and Claude 3.5 Haiku-powered conversational AI
 - 📚 Dual-database RAG system with configurable fallback
 - 🔄 Toggle between Supabase and SQLite-only modes
 - 🔍 Vector similarity search using OpenAI's text-embedding-3-small model